rcm2points

 lat2dA two-dimensional array that specifies the latitude locations of fi.
 The latitudes should proceed from south-to-north.

 lon2dA two-dimensional array that specifies the longitude locations of fi.
-The longitudes should be proceed left to right.
+The longitudes should proceed from west-to-east.

 fiA multi-dimensional array to be interpolated.
 The rightmost two dimensions (latitude, longitude) are the dimensions to be interpolated.